W34K3D/W34K3D/Python Documentation.md

 ## Break and Continue

 The **break** statement is used to stop the loop when some condition is met.
-This is useful when searching for a specific item or condition, and there's no need to continueonce it's found.
+&nbsp; This is useful when searching for a specific item or condition, and there's no
+need to continueonce it's found.

 The break statement must be placed within the if statement where the
 condition is defined, ensuring proper indentation.